 Decades of industry experience

 Jauregui is an Austin, Texas-based custom home builder, architect, and design firm.
-It has been in business for over 30 years and focuses on building beautiful and luxurious homes nationwide.
+It has been in business since 1980 and focuses on building beautiful and luxurious homes nationwide.
 Besides the basics like architectural and design services, Jauregui offers full landscaping services—think creating a pool grotto, a spa with a waterfall, or even a terrace and a cabana.
 The company starts with your design ideas and uses its experience and industry knowledge to enhance them.

-Jauregui doesn’t offer upfront pricing information, stating they will discuss those details with you during an initial appointment.
+Jauregui doesn’t offer upfront pricing information, stating they will regularly provide cost updates during the design process.
 If you want a high-end home and don’t want to outsource for different services, this firm is truly a one-stop-shop.

 Why We Chose It: Xhema stands out for its exquisite homes with every luxury finish and detail imaginable.
 Town & Country chose it as one of its seven best luxury home builders.